Understanding BCBA Certification

 Pathways to BCBA Certification

 To pursue a Board Certified Behavior Analyst (BCBA) certification, individuals must meet specific educational requirements and successfully pass the certification examination.
-Here, we will explore the master's degree requirement and the examination and accreditation process associated with becoming a BCBA.
+Here, we will explore the master's degree requirement and the examinations and accreditations process associated with becoming a BCBA.

 Master's Degree Requirement